 Regardless of the type of analysis performed (ratio, horizontal, or vertical), the analyst should keep in mind that each type supplements the other.

-As such, the analyst should not depend or prefer any one type, but rather use the three together.
+Therefore, the analyst should not depend on or prefer any one type, but rather use the three together.

 (LO2)